elgu-ucsd/hawaii-restaurant-analysis/README.md

 3. Convert `price` into numeric price levels
     - The original `price` column uses dollar signs such as `$`, `$$`, `$$$`, and `$$$$`.
 These were converted to numeric levels 1 through 4 so price can be more easily compared and analyzed.
 Missing prices were kept as `NaN`.
 4. Filter the dataset to restaurants only
-    - Since we are only analyzing the restaurant business, we kept only rows where at least one category contains the word `restaurant`.
+    - Since we are only analyzing restaurants, we kept only rows where at least one category contains the word `restaurant`.
 5. Clean and split restaurant names into individual words
     - Restaurant names were converted to lowercase and cleaned by removing punctuation and special characters.
 A new column, `name_words`, was then created to store the individual words in each restaurant name.
 6. Create groups of naming features
     - Words were grouped into categories including food, cuisine, dining type, Hawaiian words, descriptive words, and person names.
 These groups make it easier to compare variables across broader naming patterns rather than individual words.
+However, because the categories were manually defined, they are subjective and not exhaustive, meaning some restaurants may not fall into any of the created categories.
 7. Add boolean columns for each naming feature
     - The columns `has_food_word`, `has_cuisine_word`, `has_dining_type_word`, `has_hawaiian_word`, `has_descriptive_word`, and `has_person_name` were added to indicate whether a restaurant name contains a word from each category.